423s22/G6/README.md

 Shopify App

 ### Description
-* A Shopify plugin to update product price with modifiers on the product page instead of in the cart.
+Shopify app that will allow merchants to add additional options and customization variations to their products, bypassing Shopify’s default option/variant limit.
+The additional cost of these options will be added dynamically to the product total on the product page.
+The app will embed directly into the merchant’s Shopify admin for a seamless experience.

 Members: William, Lenin, Alyssa